Twin Pregnancy Warning Signs: When to Call Your Doctor

 When Do They Start Checking Your Cervix With Twins?

-They typically start checking your cervix around 18 to 20 weeks during the anatomy ultrasound.
-If you’re carrying twins, expect follow-up assessments at 22-24 weeks and 28 weeks to monitor for cervical shortening.
+Cervical checks typically begin around 18 to 20 weeks, during the anatomy ultrasound.
+With twins, follow-up assessments usually happen at 22 to 24 weeks and again at 28 weeks to monitor for cervical shortening.

 Conclusion